-- Editor, The Constitutional Law Lectures of John Marshall Harlan (Carolina Academic Press forthcoming 2014).
+- The Constitutional Law Lectures of John Marshall Harlan (forthcoming).

 - Jim Crow Moves North: The Battle Over Northern School Segregation, 1865-1954 (Cambridge U. Press 2005) (part of the Cambridge Historical Studies in American Law and Society book series).

-- Reading, Writing, and Race: The Desegregation of the Charlotte Schools (University of North Carolina Press 1995).
+- Reading, Writing, and Race: The Desegregation of the Charlotte Schools (U. of N.C.
+Press 1995).

-- Editor, The Development of School Busing as a Desegregation Remedy (Garland Press 1994).
+- The Development of School Busing as a Desegregation Remedy (Davison Douglas ed., Garland Press 1994).

-- Editor, The Public Debate Over Busing and Attempts to Restrict Its Use (Garland Press 1994).
+- The Public Debate Over Busing and Attempts to Restrict its Use (Davison Douglas ed., Garland Press 1994).